cloudberrydb/cloudberrydb/src/backend/cdb/motion/README.ic-proxy.md

 it, no chance to drop.

 In ic-proxy mode we do flow control like this:
-- when too many DATA are pending in the write queue, the receiver sends a PAUSE message to the sender; when the write queue is empty enough, the receiver sends a RESUME to the sender;
+- when sender sends a packet, it increases the value of unackSendPkt.
+When the number of unackSendPkt exceeds the pause threshold, the sender pause itself.
-- when the sender receives a PAUSE from the sender, it stops receiving from its backend; accordiningly, on a RESUME it continues receiving.
+- when receiver receives a packet, it will duplicate the packet and wait for the backend to consume the packet.
+After backend comsumed the packet, the receiver increases the value of unackRecvPkt.
+When the number of unackRecvPkt exceed the theshold: IC_PROXY_ACK_INTERVAL, the receiver will send a ACK message to the sender.

-This is a simple and naive and unstrict flow control, when a PAUSE is sent out the receiver could still receive more DATA until the receiver actually paused and the socket buffer is drained.
-In practice it is good enough in both performance and memory usage.
+- when the sender receives the ACK message, it decreases the value of unackSendPkt.
+When unackSendPkt is below the resume threshold, the sender can continue to read data from the backend.

 Note that we could not pause at any time.
 In ic-proxy mode the backend sends DATA as ic-tcp packets, it will retry infinitely until a complete packet is